paritho/maze/README.md

 # maze
-Auto generates a maze with the option to solve with a breadth-first or deapth-first search
+Auto generates a maze with the option to solve with a breadth-first or depth-first search